 The Goldador is a popular crossbreed resulting between Golden Retriever and Labrador.
 It’s also known as Golden Lab, Golden Labrador Retriever, and Goldador Retriever.
 They also make good therapy and companion dogs, which add to their list of good calibers.

 - How to take care

 History of Goldador

-The Labrador is one of the most popular breeds of dog in Canada, the United Kingdom and the United States.
-The modern Labrador’s ancestors originated on the island of Newfoundland, now part of the province of Newfoundland and Labrador, Canada.
+The Labrador is one of the most popular dogs in Canada, the United Kingdom and the United States.
+The modern Labrador’s ancestors originated on Newfoundland’s island, now part of the province of Newfoundland and Labrador, Canada.

 Read more: Labrador all Info